 Serving Suggestions

 Most of us serve bacon for breakfast with eggs.
-It goes particularly well with fluffy scrambled eggs, and you can cook the bacon first, then use the rendered fat to cook the eggs.
+It goes especially well with fluffy scrambled eggs, and you can cook the bacon first and then use the rendered fat to cook the eggs.
+One of my favorite breakfasts, shown in the image below, is a plate of crispy bacon, fried eggs, and fresh berries:

 Oven bacon can also be used in lunch and dinner recipes, such as: